winters27/Playlist-to-FLAC-Downloader/README.md

-# Playlist to FLAC Downloader / Converter
+# Free Playlist to FLAC Downloader / Converter

 This Python script allows you to download songs from a playlist in Lossless FLAC format.
 Features a modern, janky GUI with playlist and search functionality.